 Located within the southwest’s Evora community, Basilico courts locals who appreciate the nuances of a modern dining room, inviting outdoor patio and unique vision of modern Italian cuisine.
 Sicilian-born Chef Francesco Di Caudo, who won Chef of the Year at Ferraro’s and a James Beard Award nomination at Anima, transcends expectations with avant-garde technique, unexpected ingredients and original presentations.
 But he keeps it all grounded with respect for the basics, particularly pizzas and pasta.
 Standouts include a duck mousse “cigar” served in an oversized ashtray, accompanied by sesame-truffle “ash.”
 6111 S. Buffalo Dr.; 702.534.7716; basilicolv.com. $$

-MONZU ITALIAN OVEN
+MONZÚ ITALIAN OVEN

-Chef/owner Giovanni Mauro operates Monzu in the space that once housed his mother’s landmark restaurant, Nora’s Italian Cuisine.
-The food here, however, is a bit more adventurous, having been inspired by the chef’s travels to Italy.
+Chef/owner Giovanni Mauro operates Monzú in the space that once housed his mother’s landmark restaurant, Nora’s Italian Cuisine.
+The food here, however, is a bit more adventurous, having been inspired by the chef’s travels through Italy.
 Rectangular Roman “pizza alla palla” is offered alongside unique takes on Sicilian classics: heirloom pumpkin with chicken gizzards, lemon leaf stuffed with meat croquettes, milk-poached whipped salt cod with caviar.
 Enjoy these delectable bites with live music on weekends.
 6020 W. Flamingo Rd.; 702.749.5959; monzulv.com. $$

 OSTERIA FIORELLA

 Chef Marc Vetri is a Philadelphia culinary legend who operates a brilliant fine-dining restaurant atop the Palms.
 Osteria Fiorella is more approachable, or as he puts it, “a little bit more red sauce-y.”
-Find lasagna al forno, rigatoni with sausage ragu and bucatini pomodoro, amazing pizzas, and more exotic pasta like Swiss chard tortelli in a sage brown butter sauce.
+You’ll find lasagna al forno, rigatoni with sausage ragu and bucatini pomodoro, amazing pizzas and more exotic pasta like Swiss chard tortelli in a sage brown butter sauce.
 His devotion to quality ingredients and pristine execution, however, is consistent among all his restaurants.
 Red Rock Resort, 11011 W. Charleston Blvd.; 702.797.7777. redrockresort.com. $$

 BBQ MEXICANA